 “Sometimes you get caught staring a little bit and I’ve gotta remind myself, ‘I am on a team with somebody else that can do that,'” Anthony said of Westbrook.
 “Do some of the things that you’ve been doing or you’re capable of doing or you’ve been doing throughout your whole career.”

 For the Thunder, having Anthony be accepting of that third option role has really allowed Westbrook and Paul George to thrive.
 Since Anthony’s comments in December, both players have played at exceptional levels and Westbrook has been infused back into the MVP discussion.

 Thunder love Accepting Melo.
 The tandem has worked out well for both.
 Anthony is in better shape than ever, as he’s not required to do as much.
 The Thunder now have a third option in which they’ve missed over the seasons, including last season when they only had 1½ options.

 “For the most part, it’s just accepting the fact that you’re not going to be the man every single night or have to be the man every single night,” Anthony said.
 “So, for me, I’ve accepted that.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!